wikipathways/wikipathways-database/README.md

-# Welcome to the Wikipathways Database
+# Welcome to the WikiPathways Database
 This repository is the primary database for pathway content for the WikiPathways project, including the source for content at https:www.wikipathways.org.

 ## General Usage